fluid-project/infusion-docs/src/documents/IoCTestingFramework.md

 ## A More Complex Example using `sequence` ###

-This example shows sequence testing of a component `fluid.tests.asyncTest` with genuine asynchronous behaviour (as well as synchronous event-driven behaviour).
+This example shows sequence testing of a view component `fluid.tests.asyncTest` with genuine asynchronous behaviour (as well as synchronous event-driven behaviour).
 The component under the test is an Infusion [Renderer component](tutorial-gettingStartedWithInfusion/RendererComponents.md) which renders a button, and a model-bound text entry field.
 The component defines a listener to clicks to the button which asynchronously (via `window.setTimeout`) fires to an Infusion [event](InfusionEventSystem.md) named